PDAF/NEMO-PDAF/README.md

 NEMO-PDAF coupling routines.
 For the contributors to the code see MY_SRC_pdaf/initialize_pdaf.F90

+This code variant is for PDAF V2.1 - V2.3.1

 For documentation on how to use the code, see the Wiki on https://github.com/PDAF/NEMO-PDAF.

 Directories: